Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 - Log ingestion from SIEM systems
 - Ingestion into ML feature stores

-In our demo, we will use real-time commercial flight data over the San Francisco Bay Area from the [Opensky Network](https://opensky-network.org) to illustrate the solution using
+In our demo, we will use real-time commercial flight data over the San Francisco Bay Area from the [Opensky Network](https://opensky-network.org) to illustrate the solution leveraging the native integration between Snowflake and [KDF (Amazon Kinesis Data Firehose)](https://aws.amazon.com/about-aws/whats-new/2024/01/stream-data-snowflake-kinesis-data-firehose-snowpipe-streaming-preview/).
-Snowflake's Snowpipe streaming and [MSK (Amazon Managed Streaming for Apache Kafka)](https://aws.amazon.com/msk/).

 The architecture diagram below shows the deployment.
 An MSK cluster and a Linux EC2 instance (jumphost) will be provisioned in private subnets of an AWS VPC.